JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

 coefficients are arranged in ascending order with respect to the degree of the monomial, so that
-`coeffs[1]` is the constant term, `coeffs[2]` gives the first order term (`t^1`), etc. This is a dense representation of the polynomial.
+`coeffs[1]` is the constant term, `coeffs[2]` gives the first order term (`t^1`), etc. Yet, it is possible to have the natural ordering with respect to the degree; see below.
+This is a dense representation of the polynomial.
 The order of the polynomial can be omitted in the constructor, which is then fixed by the length of the vector of coefficients.
 If the length of the vector does not correspond with